 Communications Manager

-Taylor Chapman serves as the Communications Manager for GSP.
-Previously, Taylor managed a $1 million grant fund supporting access to COVID relief resources for undocumented immigrants and refugees in the South with the Babcock Foundation.
+Taylor Chapman serves as the Communications Manager for Grantmakers for Southern Progress, developing and implementing communications strategies that engage GSP’s network and uplift social justice efforts in the U.S. South.
+Previously, Taylor managed a $1 million grant fund supporting access to COVID relief resources for undocumented immigrants and refugees in the South with the Mary Reynolds Babcock Foundation.
 She also worked with Planned Parenthood South Atlantic spearheading strategic communication campaigns around period equity and health services for trans and gender diverse patients.
 Taylor grew up poor in the Appalachian foothills of North Carolina.
 While her class background ignited her curiosity around dismantling unjust systems, her people taught her the importance of grit and loving one another.
 Taylor earned her M.A. in Women’s and Gender Studies.
 Her research focused on fat liberation, biopolitics, and racial justice.
 In her spare time, Taylor loves to read, DIY, and go to concerts.

 Katie Sonnen-Lee